 Response: Section 92.9 requires a covered entity to train employees on its specifically tailored Section 1557 Policies and Procedures.
 Thus, Covered Entity A's Section 1557 Policies and Procedures will be different from Covered Entity B's Section 1557 Policies and Procedures, and therefore a temporary employee's training on Covered Entity A's policies and procedures will not be transferable to Covered Entity B. Though temporary, contractor, and travel employees may be with an entity for a limited amount of time, that does not minimize the likelihood that these employees may still encounter an individual with LEP or an individual with a disability who may need language assistance services, effective communication, or a reasonable modification.
-Covered entities that hire temporary, contract, and travel employees will still need to train these employees, document such training, and maintain that enforcement of the HIPAA training requirement.
+Covered entities that hire temporary, contract, and travel employees will still need to train these employees, document such training, and maintain that documentation for the requisite amount of time.
+We note that this approach is consistent with OCR's enforcement of the HIPAA training requirement.